Gnus Home

 The message-cancel-news command cancels the article in the current buffer.

 When Message posts news messages, it inserts Cancel-Lock headers by default.
 This is a cryptographic header that ensures that only you can cancel your own messages, which is nice.
-The downside is that if you lose your `.emacs' file (which is where Gnus stores the secret cancel lock password (which is generated automatically the first time you use this feature)), you won't be able to cancel your message.
+The downside is that if you lose your ‘.emacs’ file (which is where Gnus stores the secret cancel lock password (which is generated automatically the first time you use this feature)), you won’t be able to cancel your message.
+If you want to manage a password yourself, you can put something like the following in your ‘~/.gnus.el’ file:

 Whether to insert the header or not is controlled by the message-insert-canlock variable.